How to Plan Your Freight with Changing Timelines

 Whether shipping via air or sea, customs can choose to delay your cargo for security purposes.
 Delays that occur with customs export or import are typically inspection and documentation-related.
 We emphasise the importance of having all the required documentation prepared prior to your shipment arriving at an airport in Australia.

-How to factor in changing timelines during your shipment
+How to factor freight timelines changes during your shipment

 There are two primary ways you can prepare for changing timelines that may affect your shipment.